 Living in Charlotte County

 The laid back atmosphere without the hustle and bustle of the big cities attacks young and old.
-Miles of natural beaches, world-famous fishing (Gasparilla), pristine golf courses and boating attract a lot of visitors every year, and not too few of them decide to stay longer …or even for good.
+Miles of natural beaches, world-famous fishing on Gasparilla Island, pristine golf courses, and boating attract a lot of visitors every year, and not too few of them decide to stay longer …or even for good.

 Is Charlotte County more like an undeveloped community?
 By all means “No.” All amenities you need in order to live pleasantly are in place; elementary middle and high schools, hospitals, churches, shopping centers, restaurants – you name it – it is there.